auyer/rcpassos.me/posts/ebpf/index.md

 ---

 In this article, I will give a brief overview of eBPF, what it can be used for, and go through the steps two libraries take to load an eBPF program into the Kernel.
 TODO: and what happens in the Kernel when the program is executed.

 ### TL;DR # todo remove

 - Programs with two components: one in User-Space, one in Kernel-Space.
 - The Kernel-space component is compiled to eBPF bytecode and loaded into the kernel.
 - It will be executed by the Kernel when a specific event occurs.
 - The user-space component is responsible for setting up the eBPF program and handling the data it produces.

+Who is this article for: programmers trying to understand how eBPF works at a Kernel Level.
+How the programs are loaded and executed, and how they interact with the Kernel.

 # Introduction